jjoonafkin1/habbofurnitool/README.md

 # Habbo Furni tool
 Welcome to the Habbo Hotel: Origins furni tool repository!
 This tool is designed to help improve the management of items in the notoriously cumbersome Habbo Hotel hand interface.
 This is the first version release, and while it has been minimally tested, it offers basic functionality to make item management easier.
+Code itself will definitely not be the prettiest you've seen since it's my first touch to AutoHotkey and after all im just a self-taught semi nerd.

 ## Features
 * **Placing Items from Hand to Room**: Automates the process of selecting furni from your hand and placing them directly into your room.